Final Project

 Project Summary

-Students will be expected to write a research paper with an econometric analysis on a topic of their choosing (and to be approved by the instructor).
+Students will be expected to write a research report with an econometric analysis on a topic of their choosing (and to be approved by the instructor).
 This project will test each student’s ability to both perform and communicate rigorous econometric analyses.
+Students are expected to leverage AI as their research assistant throughout the process of working on their project.

 Students will submit checkpoints throughout the semester to ensure they are on target.
-The due dates and expectations for the checkpoints are below.
+Expectations for each checkpoints are below.

 Checkpoint 1

-ODU supports student ePortfolios via the Office of Academic Success Initiatives & Support, and students are encouraged to explore these resources.
-I have personally used Google Sites in the past and found it to be intuitive and functional.
+ODU supports student ePortfolios via the Office of Academic Success Initiatives & Support, and students are encouraged to explore these resources (e.g., they have a list of set up tutorials).
+I have personally used Google Sites in the past and found it to be both intuitive and functional.
 Other faculty members might suggest websites such as Wix.
-The two major advantages of these services are that they are”point and click” softwares that require no coding and you can continue using them even after you graduate.
+The two major advantages of these services are that they are “point and click” softwares that require no coding and you can continue using them even after you graduate.

 To receive full credit for this checkpoint, students must submit a working URL that navigates to an ePortfolio home page with a professional picture (or a placeholder image), their name, major, home town, graduation date, and small bio.
-In addition, students must upload/embed a placeholder HTML file for their final project.
+Students must also upload/embed a placeholder HTML file for their final project and share with me their initial AI conversation.

 Checkpoint 2